 Watering Requirement

-Mammillaria needs frequent watering in its growing season.
+The Mammillaria plant needs frequent watering in its growing season.
 Winter season demands less watering or sometimes no water.
 Make the top inch of the soil dry before watering again.
-Whether it\’s summer or spring, too much water at the bottom of the pot can damage the plant.
+Whether it’s summer or spring, too much water at the bottom of the pot can damage the plant.

 Fertilization